-When the Board Comes Knocking
+When The Board Comes Knocking

-How to respond to a board investigation!
+How you initially respond to a state licensing board investigation may determine

 - The probability of being investigated by a state licensing board is generally relatively small.
 Still, the probability of a board investigation of a practice is approximately five times that of being sued.

 - Obviously, licensing boards have a lot of power-authority over licensed psychologists, MFTs, psychiatrists, social workers, counselors, nurses, etc.